Board of Directors

 FPP Coalition is honored to be led by an esteemed Board of Directors representing a broad cross-sector of FPP Coalition organizations, including non-profits large and small, financial institutions, academia, government agencies, for-profit entities, and more!
 This diverse team of professionals is commissioned with providing strategic governance and support for all FPP Coalition initiatives.

 Karla Bachmann is the Vice President of Financial Wellness Services at Branches.
 Using a human-centered approach, she leads the development and implementation of transformative programs and services that promote financial opportunity and asset building.

-She is a firm believer in a family-centric and holistic approach of service delivery that promotes building social capital and integrates financial, education, and health services for participants to achieve true stability and financial success.
-Through the years, she has developed innovative service delivery models that have been recognized by the Annie E. Casey Foundation, The National Council of La Raza and Ascend at the Aspen Institute.
+She is a firm believer in a family-centric and holistic approach to service delivery that promotes building social capital and integrates financial, education, and health services for participants to achieve true stability and financial success.
+Through the years, she has developed innovative service delivery models that have been recognized by the Annie E. Casey Foundation, The National Council of La Raza, and Ascend at the Aspen Institute.

 Prior to joining Branches, Mrs. Bachmann worked at The National Council of La Raza (NCLR-Unidos Us), the largest national Hispanic civil rights and advocacy organization in the United States as their National Workforce Development Program Manager; and CLUES, the largest Latino non-profit organization in Minnesota, as Vice President of Programs.
 During her years at CLUES, she developed and directed programs that are both linguistically appropriate and culturally sensitive with a holistic approach to family well-being.
 She established the organization’s first financial education program and VITA site, promoting financial capability and asset-building strategies that are integrated across all programs of the organization.